Charles Godfrey Leland: Journalism

 Leland returned to the U.S. after the money given to him by his father for travel had run out and passed the bar in Pennsylvania.
 Instead of practicing law, he instead began a career in journalism.
 As a journalist, Leland wrote for The Illustrated News in New York, the Evening Bulletin in Philadelphia and eventually took on editorial duties for Graham's Magazine, and the Philadelphia Press.
 In 1856 Leland married Eliza Bella "Isabel" Fisher.

 Leland was also an editor for the Continental Monthly, a pro-Union Army publication.
 He enlisted in the Union Army in 1863, and fought at the Battle of Gettysburg.
-Leland coined the term "emancipation" as an alternative to "abolition" to refer to the anti-slavery position.

 Folklore research

 Leland returned to Europe in 1869, and travelled widely, eventually settling in London.
 His fame during his lifetime rested chiefly on his comic Hans Breitmann’s Ballads (1871), written in a combination of broken English and German (not to be confused, as it often has been, with Pennsylvania German).
 In recent times his writings on pagan and Aryan traditions have eclipsed the now largely forgotten Breitmann ballads, influencing the development of Wicca and modern paganism.

-In his travels, he made a study of the Gypsies, on whom he wrote more than one book.
+In his travels, he made a study of the Romani, on whom he wrote more than one book.
 Leland began to publish a number of books on ethnography, folklore and language.
-His writings on Algonquian and gypsy culture were part of the contemporary interest in pagan and Aryan traditions.
+His writings on Algonquian and Romani culture were part of the contemporary interest in pagan and Aryan traditions.
 Scholars have found Leland had taken significant liberties with his research.
 In his book The Algonquin Legends of New England Leland attempts to link Wabanki culture and history to the Norse.
 It has also come to light that Leland altered some of those folk tales in order to lend credence to his theory.
 He erroneously claimed to have discovered "the fifth Celtic tongue": the form of Cant, spoken among Irish Travellers, which he named Shelta.
 Leland became president of the English Gypsy Lore Society in 1888.
+In 1890, he was elected to the American Philosophical Society.

 Eleven years later Godfrey produced Aradia, or the Gospel of the Witches, reportedly containing the traditional beliefs of Italian witchcraft as conveyed him in a manuscript provided by a woman named Maddalena, whom he refers to as his "witch informant."
 This remains his most influential book.
 Aradias accuracy has been disputed, and used by others as a study of witch lore in 19th century Italy.